 'neath the books full of last lullabies.

-And at the foothills of ageing, her crayons
+At the foothills of ageing, her crayons

 fall asleep in a draw of their minds.